partner4it/FtpXMLtoPDF/README.md

 ## Error handling
 All internal steps are logged to the console.
 On an error the user has to confirm that the error is read by hitting ***Enter***.
 When using the **-ignore** flag, no user confirmation is asked on an error.

+# Installing on  Windows
+Installation on windows can be sometimes a little bit more tricky.
+If you follow the following steps it should be fine.

+1. Open the command line by typing `cmd` in the search field, and clik the application shown.
+2. You will now in the home directory of your personal settings on your pc.
+Type `mkdir MyApps` to create an new direcotry.
+3. Change into the newly created directory by typing `cd MyApp`
+4. Now you can download the executable by `curl https://github.com/partner4it/FtpXMLtoPDF/releases/download/latest/ftpxmltopdf.exe-windows-amd64.gz`
+5. Now you can extract the binary by typing `tar -xvf ftpxmltopdf.exe-windows-amd64.gz .`
+6. Remove te downloaded archive by typing `del ftpxmltopdf.exe-windows-amd64.gz`
+7. By typing `cd ftpxmltopdf` you will enter the directory of the executable
+8. On first time use, you should configure the default options and save them.
+Type the following command and change the questionmarks with the correct value. `ftpxmltopdf -ftpTLS -ftpServer="?" -ftpUser="?" -ftpPassword="?" -outputDir=pdf -tplName="templates/dso.tpl.html" -ignore -save`
+9. On secondtime usage you can now just type `ftpxmltopdf` to do a next run.
+If you had and error check the step above and correct the problem.
+To run you can also use the file explorer, move to `c:/users/<yourname>/MyApps/ftpxmltopdf` and doubelclick `ftpxmltopdf`
+10. After processing a valid xml, there will be pdf's in de `pdf` directory.

+### Copy config file if needed
+It is also possible the you copy a configfile provided into this directory.
+Preventing the spreading the secret information.
+The file is called `.ftpxmltopdf.cfg`

+### Chrome Problem
+Sometimes the system complains that chrome is not install.
+Then just downloaded using the browser.
+If it complains it cannot install globally just decline and afterwards accept the question to install it locally.